 Biography

 I studied Physics and Mathematics at Radboud University in Nijmegen, The Netherlands, and received a BSc. in both topics.
 I then studied at the University of Amsterdam, where I completed the Master of Logic.
 I moved to the UK for my PhD, doing a DPhil in Computer Science at the University of Oxford.
 I passed my viva on the 18th of December, 2020.
-I now work as a postdoc at the IT University of Copenhagen in Denmark.
+After a short stay in Switzerland during Covid times, I now work as a postdoc at the IT University of Copenhagen in Denmark.

-Overview of my past activities, including academic talks, public engagement, and PC memberships.
+Overview of my past activities: academic talks, public engagement, PC memberships, and other.

 • 31 March: I gave an invited talk in the colloquium series of the Topos Institute. video slides